Clarifying causal mediation analysis: Effect identification via three assumptions and five potential outcomes: Identification of

 \textit{Consistency} takes us one step toward our goal; it says that we observe $Y_a$ in \textit{some} individuals.
 But there is a missing data problem, as we want the mean of $Y_a$ over the \textit{whole} population.
 To handle this problem, the strategy is to leverage a set of observed covariates $C$ such that conditional on $C$ (i.e., within each subpopulation that shares the same $C$ values), the mean of $Y_a$ is identified from the partially observed data.
 Consequently, the population mean is identified, as it is basically a weighted average of the subpopulation means, where the weights reflect the distribution of the covariates.
 This is written formally as

-where the right-hand side is a \textit{double expectation}, with the inner expectation $\E[Y_a\mid C]$ representing the mean of $Y_a$ \textit{conditional on} covariates $C$ , and the outer expectation averaging the conditional mean over the covariate distribution.
-Essentially we identify $\E[Y_a]$ by identifying the conditional mean $\E[Y_a\mid C]$.
+where the right-hand side is a \textit{double expectation}, with the inner expectation $\E[Y_a\mid C]$ representing the mean of $Y_a$ \textit{conditional on} covariates $C$ , and the outer expectation averaging the conditional mean over the covariate distribution. \footnote{Readers from some disciplines may be more used to writing expectations in probability-weighted average formats, so $\E_C\{\E[Y_a\mid C]\}$ may be written as $\sum_c\E[Y_a\mid C=c]\P(C=c)$ or $\sum_c\sum_yy\P(Y_a=y\mid C=c)\P(C=c)$.
+For complicated identification results, these formats become quite visually taxing and confusing.
+The expectation notation, however, remains succinct and clear on two key pieces of information: averaging what and averaging over which distribution.} Essentially we identify $\E[Y_a]$ by identifying the conditional mean $\E[Y_a\mid C]$.
 To identify this conditional mean, in addition to \textit{consistency}, we need \textit{conditional independence} and \textit{positivity} assumptions.

-To understand these assumptions (formalized shortly), we need to take a close look at what we mean by covariates.
-For simplicity, we take covariates to be \textit{confounders}, and use the common cause definition: a \textit{confounder} of two variables (an exposure and an outcome) is a common cause of the two variables.
+To understand these assumptions (formalized shortly), we need to take a close look at what is meant by covariates.
+For simplicity, we take covariates to be \textit{confounders}, and use the common cause definition: a \textit{confounder} of two variables (an exposure and an outcome) is a cause they share.
 As a common cause, it induces an association between the two variables, which \textit{confounds}, or confuses, their true causal relationship.
 For example, education is likely a confounder of the occupation-happiness relationship, as it influences what occupation people have, and may influence happiness in ways other than through occupation.
-Confounders are only a subset of variables that could be used to remove confounding, which are called \textit{deconfounders} \citep{Pearl2014a}.
+Confounders are only a subset of variables that can be used to remove confounding, which are called \textit{deconfounders} \citep{Pearl2014a}.
 The use of deconfounders that are not simply confounders is an advanced topic we leave out of this paper.